Building Android Applications

 When you are done with the steps above, you can now start building your Android application.

-Click on the gear icon on the top right to access the build configuration.
-First step will be the build project details.
-You can enter details manually or click on the Fetch Details button to retrieve them from your project.
+First, we need to set up a build configuration.
+Select the configuration from the Configuration section.
+The first step will be to enter project details.
+You can enter details manually or click on the "Autofill" button to retrieve them from your project.

 If your project uses private modules, don't forget the add necessary SSH keys to your workflow steps.
 You can use